Raghu Ram: MTV India

-His idea of MTV Roadies was accepted as an experimental project by MTV in 2000.
-The show was tentatively titled MTV: Find The Road, and was initially met with skepticism by the senior producers of the channel.
+The MTV Roadies format was created by Nikhil J Alva, the founder of Miditech Studios and the show went on air in 2003.
+The format creator, Nikhil J Alva, had conceptualized Roadies as a series that would unite Indian youth around acts of social service and kindness as they travelled around India.
+He had envisioned that the show would create a new generation of youth icons.
+In fact, the winners of Season 1, Rannvijay Singha and Season 2, Aayushman Khurana, validated the format creators original premise.
+At that time, Raghu Ram and Rajiv Ram, were employees of Miditech Studios and worked as Associate Producers.
+Seeing the popularity of the series soar, MTV moved the production of the series in-house and assigned it to Raghu Ram and Rajeev Ram, who had by this time been employed by MTV, as Anchor/Producers.
+It was at this time that the show took a dramatic turn from its original social-do-good premise, to crass, in-your-face and aggressive reality.
+The ratings climbed, but the show appeared to lose its soul.
+The show was originally titled MTV: Find The Road, and was initially met with skepticism by the senior producers of the channel.
 It started to gain popularity from its second season onwards and went on to become the longest running reality show on Indian television.
 Ram was later appointed the senior supervising producer of MTV India and the executive producer of Roadies as well as MTV Splitsvilla, another reality show which he had launched in 2008.

 In 2014, Ram announced that he wouldn't be attached with Roadies from season X2, after being associated with the show for 11 years.
 He said on Twitter, "Roadies is happening.
 I'm not gonna do it though.
 I'm done with it.
 Moved on.
 About time, too."

 In April 2011, Ram, along with MTV Roadies co-hosts, his brother Rajiv and Rannvijay Singh, had to face a difficult situation in Pune when some activists of Akhil Bharatiya Vidyarthi Parishad (ABVP) tried to blacken their faces.
 This was for using foul language on national television while they were participating in a promotional rally in the city.

 Ram wrote an autobiography titled Rearview: My Roadies Journey, published in 2013.

 Post-Roadies

-In April 2016, Ram launched a web series titled A.I.SHA My Virtual Girlfriend, a webcam fiction show, through the online content platform Arre.